privacybydesign/irma-documentation/docs/irma-frontend.md

 If you need functionality that is not covered by one of the existing IRMA core plugins, you can also define one yourself.
 In the constructor the `stateMachine` and the `options` from `IrmaCore` can be accessed.
 The constructor can be omitted if you do not need it.
-Furthermore a plugin can have a `start` method that is called when the `start` method of the associated `IrmaCore` instance is called, and a `stateChange` method that is called when the state of the state machine changes:
+Furthermore, a plugin can have a `start` method that is called when the `start` method of the associated `IrmaCore` instance is called, a `stateChange` method that is called when the state of the state machine changes, and a `close` method (check the explanation below for details).

 ```javascript
 class IrmaPlugin {